Traben-0/Entity_Texture_Features/.github/README-assets/RANDOM_GUIDE.md

 - Chests and beds are block entities and can be customized with the same properties format as OptiFine does for other entities

-- Most block entity optimization Fabric mods such as [Enhanced Block Entities](https://modrinth.com/mod/ebe), [Better Beds](https://modrinth.com/mod/better-beds) and<br />[Fast Chest](https://github.com/FakeDomi/FastChest) will disable this feature due to their mechanins changing the block entity rendering to<br />block rendering
+- Most block entity optimization Fabric mods such as [Enhanced Block Entities](https://modrinth.com/mod/ebe), [Better Beds](https://modrinth.com/mod/better-beds) and<br />[Fast Chest](https://github.com/FakeDomi/FastChest) will disable this feature due to their mechanics changing the block entity rendering to<br />block rendering

 - The `name` property for chests and other block entities will not work on servers, unless the server<br />has a mod like [Know my name!](https://modrinth.com/mod/know-my-name)